 Appropriately named for movies, the Marantz grabs you right away with 8K/60Hz or 4K/120Hz passthrough connectivity plus 3D surround sound across its 7.2-channel audio experience.
 Add support for Dolby Vision, HDR10+, Dynamic HDR, HDR10, and HLG along with VRR and ALLM for gaming, and there are enough features available for the Marantz that you never need to see a movie in a theater again.

 Marantz’s proprietary HDAM amplification also introduces some of the best musical audio experiences on an AV receiver at this price point.
 And whether it’s for movies or music, you can input up to eight separate HDMI connections, two subwoofer outputs as well USB, analog, and digital inputs.
 Best of all, the Marantz requires very little setup and you can be up and running in under five minutes.

-Watch your movies in style with the Marantz Cinema 60 available from Amazon here.
+Watch your movies in style with the Marantz Cinema 60 available at Amazon.

 Best Compact: Marantz NR1711 Slim

 - Auto Eco Mode reduces power consumption without compromising on sound

 - 8K HDMI upscaling, aHDR10, HDR10+, Dynamic HDR, Quick Media Switching (QMS), and ALLM

 - Supports Dolby Atmos, Dolby Atmos Height Virtualization, DTS:X, and DTS Virtual:X